OpenVisualCloud/VDI-Toolkit/modules/Examples/MDSCMRDASample/README.md

 sudo iptables -t nat -I PREROUTING -p tcp --dport 38554 -j DNAT --to ${IP}:8554
 ```

+This sample also has ffmpeg-software and QES encode mode, to use QES encode, IVSHMEM needs to be removed and VGPU needs to be added.

 Edit ``MDSCMRDASample.conf`` for different usage.
 ### 1. Config Params Explanation
 ```bash